mariopino/ethereum-coinflip/README.md

 ## The game

-Game is simple, you bet an ether amount and the coin flips, if the coin goes head you'll earn the 190% of your bet.
-If the coin goes tails you'll loose your bet.
+The game is simple, you bet an amount of Quai and flip the coin.
+If the coin lands on heads you'll earn the 190% of your bet.
+If the coin lands on tails you'll loose your bet.

 ## How to play

-You must install [Metamask](https://metamask.io/) in your browser in order to play the game.
-Currently we are testing in [Rinkeby ethereum test network](https://rinkeby.etherscan.io/), so be sure to select it when setup Metamask.
+You must install [The Quai Network Wallet]() in your browser in order to play the game.
+Currently we are testing in the Iron Age Testnet

 ## No funds to play?

-This DApp is running in Rinkeby Ethereum testnet.
-So you can just create a Rinkeby account in Metamask, go to [faucet.rinkeby.io](faucet.rinkeby.io) and follow the instructions to get free ethers from the thin air and play the game! ;-)
+This DApp is running on the Quai Network Iron Age testnet.
+So you can just create a Quai Network wallet and get free Quai from the faucet and play for free!

 ## How it works